 - Rinse the chicken and pat dry.
 Cut into 1-inch cubes and transfer to a plate.

-- Heat the coconut oil in a large skillet over medium heat
+- Heat the coconut oil in a very large frying pan over medium heat

 - Saute the onion for 8 to 10 minutes, until soft and translucent